If you want to get started playing slide guitar, the first step is to find the right guitar slide.

 If you are unsure of where to start, then I would recommend experimenting with either your fourth or ring fingers.

 It is for these reasons that the vast majority of slide guitar players wear their slides on either of these fingers.
-And personally I would recommend doing the same.
+Personally I would recommend doing the same.

 There are however a small number of guitarists who wear their guitar slide on their middle finger.
 Of these, Billy Gibbons, Joe Walsh and Bonnie Raitt are some of the most notable.